johnae/spook/README.md

   print "sleep status: #{status}"
 ```

-The above can actually be interrupted using CTRL-C and spook will still be running (another CTRL-C will kill spook itself).
-So _NOTE_: use the execute that comes with spook rather than os.execute.
+*NOTE:* use the execute that comes with spook rather than os.execute.
+If only for the ability to actually interrupt whatever spook is running using CTRL-C (another CTRL-C would kill spook itself).

 ### Notifications